The World is your lobster

 Think about putting away some savings

 The SaidSo team knows that putting some money aside each month can be a bit of a squeeze on your finances along with trying to pay the rent, car costs, keeping food on the table and so on.
 If you can, though, saving early will allow you to build up a fund for emergencies (really important) and hopefully some extra cash for longer-term needs, such as a house deposit.
 Use your ISA allowance where you can each year to ensure your savings are tax-efficient.
-The normal ISA allowance is £20,000 in the current tax year 2018/2019 and it is also worth looking at the Help to Buy ISA and the Lifetime ISA, particularly if you’re starting to think about saving for a first home.
+The normal ISA allowance is £20,000 in the current tax year 2020/2021 and it is also worth looking at the Lifetime ISA, or considering saving into an existing Help to Buy ISA, particularly if you’re starting to think about saving for a first home.
 More info here and here.

 Once you’ve built up some savings, you’ll need to start thinking about where these should be invested.
 Have you considered your attitude to investment risk?
 It’s an interesting process and very important to ensure that your money is invested appropriately.